AndrewBasem1/MongoDB-to-GCP-MySQL-ETL-portfolio-project/documentation/planning.md

       2. Code comments and function docstrings.
       3. A README file that explains the project and how to use it.
       4. ERD diagram of the mySQL database.
-      5. A data g buide that explains the collections in the MongoDB database.
+      5. A data guide that explains the collections in the MongoDB database.
       6. Areas of improvement for the project.

 - #### `Deliverables:`